dalonsoa/scientific_computing/Exercises_R/Tutorials/Numbers_vectors.md

 ---

-QUICK EXERCISE
+### QUICK EXERCISE
-* ### Exercise 1
 Repeat a sequence from 1 to 3 five times.

 ---